Adaptive Multi-task Learning for Multi-sector Portfolio Optimization: Multi-sector Factor Model

-does not grow too fast as $p\rightarrow \infty$.
+does not grow too fast as $p_m\rightarrow \infty$.
 In particular, $k_{q,m}$ is the maximum number of non-zero elements in each row when $q = 0$.
-Following \cite{fan2013large}, we apply the shrinkage estimation to the off-diagonal elements in sample covariance matrix.
-Specifically, the error covariance estimator is given by
+Hence, following the work of \cite{cai2011adaptive}, we can apply the adaptive thresholding estimation to the off-diagonal elements in sample covariance matrix, and the sparse error covariance matrix estimator is given by